-- Do you have an open and adaptable approach – always looking for new ways of doing things?
+- Are you open and adaptable, always seeking new ways of doing things?

-- How can you showcase your creativity or innovation?
+- How can you showcase your creative and innovative spirit?

 In the next section you will see how you can develop this skill.

-Here you will find some suggested activities that you can do to enhance your innovation and creative skills:
+Next, let's dive into skill development.
+Here are some suggested activities to supercharge your innovation and creative skills:

-- Emerging idea - after a break, creative people will often have renewed insight.
-Words or images will combine correctly, a pattern will stand out or a solution seems to present itself.
+Emerging idea: After a break, fresh insights often arise - words or images will combine correctly, a pattern will stand out or a solution seems to present itself.